pbek/QOwnNotes/webpage/src/installation/flatpak.md

 # Install as Flatpak

-There is a 3rd party Flatpak `org.qownnotes.QOwnNotes` on [Flathub](https://flathub.org/apps/details/org.qownnotes.QOwnNotes).
+There is a community maintained Flatpak `org.qownnotes.QOwnNotes` on [Flathub](https://flathub.org/apps/details/org.qownnotes.QOwnNotes).

 You can install it by typing: